apaquette/Bio-Data-Visualization/Enhancing-Scientific-Inquiry-with-R-for-Data-Manipulation-and-Visualization.md

 overall health and vigor of plants upon completion of the germination process.

-The study aims to demonstrate the efficacy of the biopriming agent in enhancing plant growth, resilience, and productivity by leveraging the natural symbiotic relationship between *Bacillus cereus* and *Pseudomonas alcaligenes*.
+The study aims to demonstrate the efficacy of the bio-priming agent in enhancing plant growth, resilience, and productivity by leveraging the natural symbiotic relationship between *Bacillus cereus* and *Pseudomonas alcaligenes*.
 Through a series of controlled experiments